Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 First, property and function references are treated equally, as both kinds of references have a type which is a subtype of a [function type][Function types].
 Second, the type information needed to perform the resolution steps is acquired from _expected type_ of the reference itself, rather than the types of arguments and/or result.
 There are several special cases which enhance what is considered the expected type.
-* If [SAM conversion][SAM conversion] is available for a callable reference with a [functional interface][Functional interface declaration] expected type, the associated function type of that functional interface is used as the expected function type for callable reference resolution; after the callable reference is resolved, it may be converted to the original functional interface type using SAM conversion.
+* If [SAM conversion][SAM conversion] to a [functional interface][Functional interface declaration] expected type is available and the callable reference satisfies its subject-kind conditions, the associated function type of that functional interface is used as the expected function type for callable reference resolution; after the callable reference is resolved and satisfies the subject-compatibility condition, it may be converted to the original functional interface type using SAM conversion.
+* A callable reference with a [suspending function type][Suspending function types] as its expected type may be resolved using that suspending function type.
+If [suspend conversion][Suspending function type conversions] is available and the callable reference satisfies its subject-kind conditions, the corresponding non-suspending function type may alternatively be used as the expected function type; after the callable reference is resolved and satisfies the subject-compatibility condition, it may be converted to the original suspending function type using suspend conversion.
 The `invoke` operator convention **does not** apply to callable reference candidates.
 Third, and most important, is that, in the case of a call with a callable reference as a parameter, the resolution is **bidirectional**, meaning that both the callable being called and the callable being referenced are to be resolved _simultaneously_.